DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/pivot/conditional-formatting.md

 Note the following specifics:

-1. The dashboard does not calculate format rules in a pivot for percentage values on multiple levels.
-In this case, "All Levels" intersection mode is not available.
+1. The dashboard does not calculate format rules in a pivot item for percentage values at multiple levels.
+In this case, the "All Levels" intersection mode is not available.
 2. If you create a new format rule for a dimension from the Columns/Rows section, the corresponding format condition dialog does not contain any Pivot-specific settings.

 The format rule's **Miscellaneous** section contains pivot-specific options: